Incoming Residents Frequently Asked Questions

 What are the options for having the physical examination done?

-The physical examination can be scheduled and performed at ESH if you are in Syracuse prior to May 30th.
-The deadline to submit completed documents is June 2nd.
-However, the physical examination can be performed elsewhere by your personal healthcare provider if you choose.
-All forms should be mailed, scanned and e-mailed or faxed to ESH by the document deadline date of June 2nd.
+The physical examination can be scheduled and performed at ESH if you are in Syracuse prior to June 1st, which is the deadline to submit the completed documents.
+However, the physical examination can be performed elsewhere by your personnel health provider if you choose.
+All forms should be mailed or faxed to ESH by the deadline.
 The ESH Director carefully reviews all medical histories and physicals.
 Re-examination may be necessary if there are concerns about the findings or completeness.

-What is required for documentation of immunity to rubella, rubeola, mumps, and varicella?
+What is required for documentation of immunity to rubella, rubeola, mumps, varicella and hepatitis B?

-Proof of immunity is by antibody titers demonstrating an adequate level of protective immunity.
-Dates of vaccination are not acceptable (exception varicella).
-Titers may be done through ESH prior to May 30th or documentation of testing done elsewhere may be submitted.
+Proof of immunity by antibody titers demonstrating an adequate level of protective immunity.
+Dates of vaccination alone are not acceptable.
+Titers may be done through ESH prior to June 1st or documentation of testing done elsewhere may be submitted.
 A copy of the lab report must be submitted for each titer.

 What forms must be completed?